jakeisonline/courses/_scripts/_readme.md

 | [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/archive/js-fundamentals-functional-v2/) | Frontendmasters | 🟢 Done | 8 |  -- | [Certificate](https://static.frontendmasters.com/ud/c/f946fe8582/auBFpnJXxg/js-fundamentals-functional-v2.pdf)  |
 | [Advanced CSS and Sass](https://www.udemy.com/course/advanced-css-and-sass/) | Udemy | 🟢 Done | 28 | [Source](/udemy/advanced-css/)  | [Certificate](https://www.udemy.com/certificate/UC-e635f622-71ae-489a-a1d8-9d8040b1efa5/)  |

 <sub>This document is auto-generated.
-It was last generated on Thursday, October 3, 2024 at 8:24 PM.</sub>
+It was last generated on Thursday, October 3, 2024 at 8:31 PM.</sub>

+[^1]: Time spent is an estimation of courses completed.
+Where a course makes clear how long the playback is, that's what is recorded here.
+It's likely more based on the practical time spent solving challenges or tweaking projects as elective further work.